getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Frank (114)
 ```

 The `onRecord(..)` callback is going to be invoked at some point in the future, after the response from the Ajax call comes back.
-This invocation will happen from the internals of the `ajax(..)` utility, wherever that is defined.
+This invocation will happen from the internals of the `ajax(..)` utility, wherever that comes from.
 Furthermore, when that happens, the `lookupStudentRecord(..)` call will long since have completed.

 Why then is `studentID` still around and accessible to the callback?
 Closure.

-Event handlers are another common example of closure:
+Event handlers are another common usage of closure:

 ```js
 function listenForClicks(btn,label) {